rctatman/data-prep-minitoolkit/README.md

 # data-prep-minitoolkit

-Three little python scripts for data preparation: remove commas, add commas, concatenate file.
+Three little python scripts for data preparation: remove commas, add commas, and concatenate multiple files into one file.

 ### Commatizer